Precision over pace: why governance is the backbone of trusted product delivery

 While most organisations obsess over launching, few invest the same care in withdrawing products.
 But sunsetting a service is not a shrug - it’s a moment of risk, scrutiny, and customer perception.

 A poorly executed withdrawal can lead to customer confusion, contractual breaches, operational disruption and reputational harm.
-That’s why we’ve developed a structured Product Withdrawal Governance Framework that’s just as rigorous as our launch process.
+That’s why we are also developing a structured Product Withdrawal Governance Framework that’s just as rigorous as our launch process.

 Governance: A competitive advantage